 - The food should have a long shelf life.

 - It should provide ample nutrition and contain little salt.

 In my book, The Prepper’s Cookbook: 300 Recipes to Turn Your Emergency Food into Nutritious, Delicious, Life-Saving Meals, I use the following essential food staples as the basis for the recipes.
-The following foods are all popular food staples that should be considered as “must haves” for your emergency pantries.
-The advantages to storing these items, is they encompass all of the key consideration points listed above.
+The following foods are all popular food staples that should be considered as must-haves for your emergency pantries.
+The advantages of storing these items, is they encompass all of the key consideration points listed above.
 Best of all, these items are very affordable and versatile, thus making them worthy of being on your storage shelves for extended emergencies.

 Keep in mind, that water is your most important prep.
-You need water for consumption, food preparation, and for sanitary needs.
+You need water for consumption, food preparation, and sanitary needs.
 Ensure that you have a large quantity of water stored away for emergency use.

 Stock up on the following items today to get your prepper pantry ready for the next extended emergency:

 5. Pasta sauce

 6. Peanut butter